-Supplies of ranitidine are currently very limited.
+Ranitidine is currently unavailable.
 This is due to a possible risk with the ingredients.

-Try to speak to your doctor before your ranitidine runs out.
-There are similar medicines they can prescribe for you if you still need it.
-In the meantime, keep taking your medicine as usual.
+Talk to your doctor if you have indigestion, or heartburn and acid reflux.
+There are similar medicines they can prescribe for you if you need treatment

 If you have any concerns, speak to your pharmacist or doctor.

 Ranitidine reduces the amount of acid your stomach makes.

 It's used for indigestion and heartburn and acid reflux.
 It is also used for gastro-oesophageal reflux disease (GORD) - this is when you keep getting acid reflux.
 Ranitidine is also taken to prevent and treat stomach ulcers.

 Sometimes, ranitidine is taken for a rare illness caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.

 Ranitidine comes as tablets, soluble (dispersible) tablets that dissolve in water to make a drink, or as a liquid that you drink.

 All types of ranitidine are available on prescription.
 You can also buy the lowest strength 75mg tablets from pharmacies and supermarkets.